BadgerCode/TTT-Detective-Camera-Fixes/README.md

 * When you pick it up, you can't re-place it
 * There's no world model when you drop it (it's invisible)
 * The blue hint text that appears doesn't show once you've picked the camera back up and try to re-place it, I think?
+* Can it be seen in the TTT damage log